BrooksIan/SBIR_TFIDF_KMeans/README.md

 ## Use Case Goal
 The goal is to use Spark's IDF/TF model to build features for downstream models.
 In this use case, we are looking at Kmeans Clustering and LSH - MinHash.

-In information retrieval, tf–idf, TFIDF, or TFIDF, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.[1]
+In information retrieval, tf–idf, TFIDF, or TFIDF, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.

 It is often used as a weighting factor in searches of information retrieval, text mining, and user modeling.
 The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general. tf–idf is one of the most popular term-weighting schemes today.

 ![WC](word-clouds.png "WC")

 **IDF / TF Overview:**
 ![TF](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/TFIDF.jpg "tf")

-## Import Data - Use the provided Jypter Notebook
+## Import Data - Use the provided Jypter Notebook or run downloadData.sh

 ## Tokeniziation - Tokenize the text and use as features for models
 ![FE2](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/tfidf_detail.png "tf2" )